claire-codes/hugo-blog/content/blog/2018-10-10-css-polka-dot-background.markdown

 <div class="polka-space-four"></div>

-And there you have it, a polka dot effect created in CSS.
+Voilà, polka dots in CSS.
 You could change the size of the circles, the colors, or even add another row at a different position to create more complex effects.

 ### A note on `background` and shorthand

 The `background` CSS property is shorthand for multiple `background-` prefixed properties.
-You mayb have used other CSS shorthands, such as font, margin or border.
+You may have used other CSS shorthands, such as font, margin or border.
 In this example, I've used individual properties such as `background-image` and `background-color` instead of the shorthand.
 This is because:

 - it's easier to see what's happening in the individual properties instead of trying to work out what each value means in `background`
 - when using shorthand, it's easy to accidentally overwrite other properties and cause bugs, since you don't explicitly declare properties (for this reason I always use `background-color` instead of `background`)